8.8 magnitude quake strikes off Russia's Far East. Tsunami waves reach Japan, Hawaii and California

 Authorities warned the risk from the 8.8 magnitude quake could last for hours, and millions of people potentially in the path of the waves were initially told to move away from the shore or seek high ground.

-But the danger already appeared to be lessening in some places, with authorities downgrading their warnings in Hawaii, Japan and parts of Russia.
+Tsunami advisories were also in place along much of the U.S. West Coast and for the Canadian province of British Columbia.

-Residents fled inland as ports flooded on Kamchatka near the quake’s epicenter, while frothy, white waves washed up on the shore in northern Japan.
-Cars jammed streets and highways in Honolulu, with standstill traffic even in areas away from the sea.
+Unusually strong currents and unpredictable surges were expected in places as far away as New Zealand.
+The National Weather Service warned the San Francisco Bay Area could see “some seriously dangerous currents along beaches and harbors.”

-People flocked to evacuation centers in affected areas of Japan, with memories fresh of the 2011 earthquake and tsunami that caused reactor meltdowns at a nuclear power plant.
+The earthquake appeared to be the strongest recorded since the 9.0 magnitude earthquake off northeastern Japan in March 2011 that caused a massive tsunami that set off meltdowns at a nuclear power plant.
 No abnormalities in operations at Japan's nuclear plants were reported Wednesday.

-Russian authorities said several people were injured, but said all were in stable condition, though they gave few details.
-In Japan, at least one person was injured.
+Only a few stronger earthquakes have ever been measured around the world.
+It occurred along the Pacific "Ring of Fire," the ring of seismic faults around the Pacific Ocean where most of the world's earthquakes take place.

-A tsunami height of 3 to 4 meters (10 to 13 feet) was recorded in Kamchatka, 60 centimeters (2 feet) on Japan's northern island of Hokkaido, while tsunami waves about 2 to 5 feet high reached San Francisco early Wednesday, officials said.
+The quake struck at 11:24 a.m. in Kamchatka with a magnitude of 8.8 and a depth of about 21 kilometers (13 miles), according to the U.S. Geological Survey.
+It was centered offshore, about 120 kilometers (75 miles) from Petropavlovsk-Kamchatsky, Kamchatka’s regional capital.

-Much of the West Coast, spanning California, Oregon, Washington state, and the Canadian province of British Columbia, were under a tsunami advisory.
+Russia’s Oceanology Institute said tsunami waves might have been as high as 10 to 15 meters (30 to 50 feet) in some sections of the Kamchatka coast — but the highest were less than 6 meters (20 feet) near the populated areas of the peninsula and the nearby Kurils islands.

-Hawaii was still under a tsunami advisory as Wednesday began, but evacuation orders on the Big Island and Oahu, the most populated island, had been lifted.
+Authorities in Hawaii downgraded the state to a tsunami advisory as Wednesday began, and evacuation orders on the Big Island and Oahu, the most populated island, were lifted.

 An advisory means there is the potential for strong currents and dangerous waves, as well as flooding on beaches or in harbors.